One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information

 \subsection{Memoryless and stationary channels, Asymptotic Regime}

-The first and the most direct analogue of the capacity of a classical channel, $C(\mathcal{W})$, is the classical capacity of a quantum channel, $C(\mathcal{N})$, i.e., the highest rate (in bits per use of the channel) at which a sender can transmit classical information faithfully to a remote receiver through a quantum channel with general quantum inputs and quantum outputs.
-The classical capacity\footnote{hereafter, we talk about quantum channels unless otherwise specified, and so we drop the term quantum.} also known as HSW theorem was independently proved in \cite{Holevo} and \cite{SW} and provides an achievability bound for $C(\mathcal{N})$, i.e., $C(\mathcal{N})\geq \mathcal{X}(\mathcal{N})$ where $\mathcal{X}(\mathcal{N})$ is the celebrated Holevo Information \cite{HolevoInfo} defined as follows:
+Perhaps the most direct analogue of the capacity of a classical channel, $C(\mathcal{W})$, is the classical capacity of a quantum channel, $C(\mathcal{N})$, i.e., the highest rate (in bits per use of the channel) at which a sender can transmit classical information faithfully to a remote receiver through a quantum channel with general quantum inputs and quantum outputs.
+The classical capacity\footnote{hereafter, we talk about quantum channels unless otherwise specified, hence we drop the term quantum.} was independently studied in \cite{Holevo} and \cite{SW} where an achievability bound, i.e., $C(\mathcal{N})\geq \chi(\mathcal{N})$, known as HSW theorem was reported, where $\mathcal{X}(\mathcal{N})$ is the celebrated Holevo Information \cite{HolevoInfo} defined as follows: